 VegKitchen’s Favorite Vegan Thanksgiving Recipes

 When it comes to vegan Thanksgiving recipes and menus (which are also suitable for vegetarians, of course), VegKitchen is thankful that our Vegan Thanksgiving Dinner page has long been one of the premier resources on the web.
-There are lots of choices, from soups to desserts, but if you want to get right down to it, this page will narrow it down to our favorites.
+There are lots of choices, from soups to desserts, but if you want to get right down to it, this page will narrow it down to our favorite vegan Thanksgiving recipes.

 And of course, if you still prefer to cook from a book rather than a web site, please consider Vegan Holiday Kitchen, which offers recipes like these, and much more, for the Thanksgiving feast (and beyond — Hanukkah, Christmas, as well as the spring holidays and summer entertaining).

-I’ve been making Butternut Squash with Whole Wheat, Wild Rice, and Onion Stuffing (above) forever.
-I just love how the savory flavors contrast with the smooth, sweet squash.
+We’ve been making Butternut Squash with Whole Wheat, Wild Rice, and Onion Stuffing (at top) forever.
+You’ll love how the savory flavors contrast with the smooth, sweet squash.

 “Three Sisters” Stew highlights the fact that Thanksgiving is a harvest festival, celebrating indigenous crops like corn, beans, and squash.
 I seem to alternate between this and the above stuffed squash, though once every few years I’ll choose Pueblo Corn Pie.